 Following the potential catastrophe, Ascó decided to look for what went wrong, not in the machinery, or the disposal sites, but in what was the core of the power plant – its people.
-It soon became obvious that the plant was propagating a culture that didn’t prioritise safety.
-It became obvious that the same lack of safety could have extrapolated to a nuclear disaster of much larger scale.
-But what would have happened had the new leadership at Ascó decided to look away and gone through a routine equipment and processes inspection and not the culture?
+It soon became obvious that the plant was propagating a culture that didn’t prioritize safety.
+It became obvious that the same lack of safety could have extrapolated to a nuclear disaster on a much larger scale.
+But what would have happened had the new leadership at Ascó decided to look away and go through routine equipment and processes inspection and not the culture?
 Humans have a way of becoming numb to repetitive stimuli.
 So, try not to let that happen right now: Employees are the building blocks of any organization.
-This is a simple sentence but it has far reaching consequences.
-Ascó could realise the extended implications well in time.
+This is a simple sentence but it has far-reaching consequences.
+Ascó could realize the extended implications well in time.
 Employees all over the workforce have two things in common: a) they are trained at a certain task and b) they are oriented in a certain direction.
 This orientation is achieved through the organizational force that guides everyone: its culture.
 A slew of research across organizations has proven over time that similar employees with similar levels of competence would fail if the orientation being provided is wrong and succeed if it is right.

 Disasters that strike an organization come in different shapes and form